Germany just got a universal basic income, and nobody noticed.

-As you probably know, the predictions about the societal effects of a UBI vary widely: Some on the left see it as one further step towards Utopia, rivalling the introduction of the welfare state after World War II.
-They believe that ‘removing the tyranny of work’ will make everyone free to create art, volunteer for valuable causes, follow their passions and become more fully human, in short: life will become a perpetual picnic, in a flowery meadow, with Beethoven’s ‘Ode to Joy’ playing in a loop in the background.
+As you probably know, the predictions about the societal effects of a UBI vary considerably, and they do so roughly along the fault line that divide the two political camps.
+Some on the political left see it as one further step towards Utopia, of the same order of magnitude as the introduction of the welfare state after World War II.
+They believe that ‘removing the tyranny of work’ will make everyone free to create art, volunteer for valuable causes, follow their passions and become more fully human, in short: life will become a perpetual spring day picnic in a flowery meadow, with Beethoven’s ‘Ode to Joy’ playing in a loop in the background.

 What is an “income”, anyway?

 If you take a bird’s eye view, it becomes clear that at the heart of both predictions lies a misunderstanding of what a (monetary) income is, or rather, what it is equal to: the means of survival.
 That’s what it translates into.
 And then, you realize that we’ve had a kind of ‘universal basic income’ all along, namely in the form of resources in our natural environment.
 Ever since we came down from the trees, but also before that.

 It just wasn’t a monetary income.
 And I do concede that getting a monetary, instead of a natural income may be a bit more convenient, but it doesn’t really make that much of a difference.
 Because, whether our environment gives us food, or money for food, we still have to do some work to get it, whether hunting, shopping, or opening the fridge.
 Think about it.